liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. accord with; align with; correspond with; concur with
+1. please wipe your feet on the mat; wipe the mud off her boots
+1. I'm not myself; I'm not feeling myself; he doesn't seem himself
+1. what kind of field; what kind of space are you referring to
+1. you deserve better things; you're meant for better things
+1. it's not working; it's unfeasible
+1. dig into; dive into; drill down into; go into; look into
+1. the present law makes no provision for this; there's no legal basis
+1. intense exercise; vigorous exercise; strenuous exercise
+1. my foundation is quite solid
+1. clear the first round
+1. wage; salary; payment; compensation
+1. the probability of getting selected in the H1B lottery is very low
+1. the flu has been prevalent in China recently
+1. blast; explosion; implosion
+1. his horse is from the best breed; his horse is of a top breed
+1. the decline in profit is causing disquiet among shareholders
+1. cohabitation before marriage is considered acceptable among young people
+1. Federal Aviation Administration
+1. I'll be at the meeting at 11 o'clock
+1. you're hopeless
+1. cohesion; cohesive; coherence; coherent
+1. ruling party
+1. What's the problem of cache miss rates?
+How do you address it?
+1. What's the process of join operator?
+1. What's the process of window operator?
+1. What's the process of aggregation operator?
+1. 包容的
+1. What the process of executing a query?
+1. What are the advantages and disadvantages of Volcano Execution Model and Morsel-driven execution model?
+1. I need work authorization sponsorship
+1. machines with identical specifications
+1. What's the design of the morsel-driven execution model?
+1. Why do you introduce morsel-driven execution model?
+1. Explain the details of the parallel merge operator
+1. I'm doing hair
+1. hang in there; keep at it; stay strong
+1. 30-day debt grace period
+1. speaker of the house
+1. there's still a great deal of uncertainty surrounding the blast
+1. questions continue to swirl around a deadly explosion at a Gaza hospital this week
+1. on a regular basis; on a daily basis; on a weekly basis; on a monthly basis
+1. throw; toss; hurl
+1. something is taking place; something is happening; something is playing out
+1. this issue has been addressed; this issue has been identified
+1. blindly biased in favor of Israel
+1. being financially independent is a foundation for personal independence
+1. bomb; bump; boob
+1. I dislike being stuck in traffic
+1. the domestic companies excel at exploiting laborers
+1. I do not have legal status
+1. it's ok; not bad; it's alright; sort of; kind of
+1. trace; track
+1. he is cursing at someone
+1. I feel a bit awkward; it's a little bit awkward
+1. for the space-saved algorithm, if the frequencies of different elements are similar, the final error may be significant
+1. deque can be expanded or contracted
+1. western countries generally value humanitarian concerns
+1. power strip; webcam; headphone; mouse
+1. no soliciting
+1. last year, due to financial issues at my company, all members' salaries were reduced by 10%; to compensate, we were offered stock options of equivalent value
 1. I'm fed up with doing the same thing in the office; I'm fed up with doing the routine work in the office
 1. I'm hypercritical
 1. liberty of speech; liberty of the press; freedom of speech; freedom of the press